-Long Handled Adaptive Device: 2 Ways
+Long Handled Adaptive Utensils: 2 Ways

-Follow this tutorial and learn how to make your own long handled device to use when eating, combing hair, and brushing teeth.
+Follow this tutorial and learn how to make your own long handled device to use while eating, combing hair, and brushing teeth.
 This adaptive, long handled device can help individuals with limited arm range of motion gain independence in self care tasks.

 This content is not intended as a substitute for medical advice, diagnosis, or treatment.
 Always seek the advice of a physician, therapist, or other medical professional regarding a medical condition or treatment.
 See full disclosure here